aws/aws-cdk-rfcs/text/204-golang-bindings.md

 }
 ```

-However, for the corresponding structs, we can take one of three approaches.
+However, for the corresponding structs, we can take one of four approaches:

+1. Embedding parent structs
+1. Flattening struct properties, with interface
+1. Providing a struct constructor
+1. **Recommended:** Flattening struct properties, without interface

 ##### Approach 1: embedding parent structs